PikaCourse/homiehomie/README.md

 Which will launch a fake smtp server listening on `localhost:1025`

+### Lanuch Redis for Async Server Channel Layer

+The async library `Channels` need `redis` to be running in order to host async messaging.
+Run the following command to install and launch `redis`

+    make start_redis

 ### Launch redis db and worker process

 The project uses a redis database as a queue for pushing jobs to backend worker process